 Don’t worry if you still have a brand new machine sitting in the box.
-I know that it is a little overwhelming to think of all the things that this machine can do and that it is expensive.
+I know that it is a little overwhelming to think of all the things that this machine can do.

 - 2 cords

-There may be other things in the box…but that just depends on which model you purchased or which bundle you were able to score.
+There may be other things in the box, too. (yippee!)
+But that depends on which model you purchased or which bundle you were able to score.

-One cord has a small round end and the plug for your outlet.
-This is your power cord.
+A quick word about cords: you’ll find two cords in the box.
+One cord has a small round end and the plug for your outlet, making it your power cord.
 Plug it into the back of your machine (usually on the back right side).

 The second cord is your connection between a computer and your machine.
 Depending on your model, you will also be able to connect your machine (and other devices) via Bluetooth.
-We will cover that in a bit.
+More on that down below.

-If you push it into a corner or you have to re-arrange your entire space to use it each time, you will be less likely to take it out and put it to work.
+Once your (new favorite) machine is out of the box, you’ll need to find a good home for it.
+Be choosy and careful in your location selection.
+If you push it into a corner or re-arrange your entire space to use it each time, you’ll be much less likely to take it out and put it to work.

-Pick a spot where all you may need to do is pull it forward (it needs space for the mat to pass through…as it cuts it will stick out the back).
-You need enough space for at least 2/3 of the mat to hang out the back.
+Pick a spot where all you may need to do is pull it forward.
+It needs space for the mat to pass through.
+As it cuts your material, the mat will stick out the back.
+Find a location with enough space for at least 2/3 of it to hang out.

-Your spot needs to be close enough to a power outlet that the cord can reach and not be in your way when you are using the machine…or when the mat is traveling in and out.
+Your spot also needs to be close to a power outlet.
+It should be close enough that the cord can reach without being in your way when you use the machine.
+It also should be out of the way when the mat is traveling in and out.

-Connecting via Bluetooth means you won’t need to use this cord.
-You can connect by turning on your Cricut machine and then pairing it to your device.
-You have about a 10-foot range this way.
+If you have the ability to connect via Bluetooth, you won’t need to use the cord for anything.
+You’ll connect by turning on your Cricut machine and then pairing it to your device.
+You have about a 10-foot range through Bluetooth.

 Cricut Bluetooth Code: 0000 or 1234

-The Cricut Bluetooth code is: 0000 (4 zeros). if that doesn’t work try 1234 (varies by device) If you ever get disconnected and have to pair again, just use the code again!
+The app will ask you for the Cricut Bluetooth code.
+The code is: 0000 (4 zeros).
+If that doesn’t work, try 1234 (varies by device).
+If you ever get disconnected and have to pair again, just use the same code!

-There are a few variations for Cricut mats.
+One thing you’ll use a LOT with your Cricut is a cutting mat.
+There are a few variations of Cricut mats.
 We will discuss the different types and styles in a moment.

 Most likely, your machine came with a GREEN mat.
 This is the standard, all-purpose cutting mat.

 Line your paper up with the top-left edge of the mat.
-Follow the lines on the edges to get your paper as evenly lined up as possible (top and left).
+Follow the lines on the edges (as shown in the image below) to get your paper as evenly lined up as possible (top and left).